 When we decide to go paddling for a day trip, we have a mental checklist of the gear we need to bring.
-One of those items had been the “canoe box”, a plastic shoebox-sized not-quite waterproof box in which the “little stuff” goes.
-The box served well, but was upgraded, and is now a 5 liter. dry bag, with a clear window, in which we can place the map of that day’s paddling destination.
-The inclusion of the “Canoe Go-Bag” means we have the most critical emergency supplies we may need, as well as those those items which can just “come in handy”.
+One of those items is the “canoe bag”, a 5 liter. dry bag, with a clear window, in which we can place the map of that day’s paddling destination.
+The inclusion of the “Canoe Go-Bag” means we have the most critical emergency supplies we may need, as well as those those items which can just come in handy.
 The bag is kept packed, and ready to go.
 Many of the items are duplicates of what is carried in my day pack…by having duplicates, we can insure that whether we are trekking on land, or on the water, we should not be caught short.

-We keep nature guides to help us identify birds and other wildlife, laminated maps,small dry bag for cell phone, QuikPod monopod for “out of boat” shots, a waterproof emergency flashlight, a small emergency kit with matches, reflecting mirror, insect towelettes, and a compass.
-Oh, and some dog treats, of course!
-Our PFD’s have whistles attached to them.
+In the bag are kept a waterproof emergency flashlight, a small waterproof case with waterproof matches, sunscreen, reflecting mirror, insect towelettes, Purinize tablets, extra section of line, and a compass.
+Oh, and some emergency dog treats, of course!
+Our PFD’s have whistles attached to them, but an extra whistle is kept in the bag.

 We also have a first aid kit, with items suitable for dogs, humans, or both….The small soft bag fits nicely in the canoe dry bag.